xjsender/haoide/README.md

 # Usage
 ## New Project
-+ You need to choose which pre-defined org to start new project
-+ This command is used to download or update your project
++ This command is used to update your project
-+ Once you click this command and choose a project setting,  a new project will be downloaded and appeared in the sidebar
++ Once you click this command, a new project will be downloaded and appeared in the sidebar
 + Just after new project is finished, sobject completions will work
 + Project Folder Name Convention: the project name set in user settings append with date literal of today, for example, if today is ```2013/07/30``` and user settings is